Now Reading

 Engage your senses to gather information about the external world.
 Observe the sights, sounds, smells, and sensations around you.
 This can help you anchor yourself in the present moment and reduce the influence of thoughts and beliefs distorting your perception of reality.

 Consult with others to get their perspectives and see if they support your thoughts and beliefs.
 This can reduce the impact of personal biases and assumptions.
-You can also consider alternative explanations for events and situations and look for evidence that supports them so you to adopt a more balanced and nuanced view of reality.
-Regular mindfulness practice can assist you in becoming more aware of your thoughts and feelings and developing a more precise and accurate perception of reality.
+You can also consider alternative explanations for events and situations and look for evidence that supports them in adopting a more balanced and nuanced view of reality.
+Regular mindfulness practice assists you in becoming more aware of your thoughts and feelings and developing a more precise and accurate perception of reality.

 Reframe and change perspective